potto216/automation-management/README.md

 sudo apt install git
 ```

-Clone the repository (Assuming HTTPS) and my preference is that the directory name uses underscores isntead of dashs to reduce the chance of conflicts
+Clone the repository (Assuming HTTPS) and my preference is that the directory name uses underscores instead of dashes to reduce the chance of conflicts
 ```
 git clone https://github.com/potto216/automation-management.git automation_management
 ```